Pythm/ad-ElectricalManagement/README.md

 ## How does it work?
-The app calculates the optimal charging time for your electric car based on your historical electricity consumption where it takes into account factors like weather conditions, in addition to current rates, and future prices from the [Nordpool custom components](https://github.com/custom-components/nordpool).
+The app calculates the optimal charging time for your electric car based on your historical electricity consumption where it takes into account factors like weather conditions, in addition to current rates, and future prices.

 For heating sources and hot water boilers, the app uses similar calculations to determine when to turn them on/off/down based on the lowest possible electricity rates while still ensuring comfort needs are met.
 It can also turn up heating sources before a price increase.
 The app continuously monitors your energy consumption and adjusts settings accordingly, helping you avoid peak hours when electricity rates are higher and maximize savings during off-peak hours.